-Specifically, they made employee recognition a focus of their organization in the hopes of increasing morale and reducing turnover.
+Specifically, they made employee recognition a focus of their organisation in the hopes of increasing morale and reducing turnover.

 They made a budget of approximately $100 per employee per year to spend on recognition, and it paid off in a big way.

-Instead, they used intranet postings, newsletters and encouraged managers to give shout outs to their employees regularly, all of which equaled less people (and institutional knowledge) leaving and a generally better place to work.
+Instead, they used intranet postings, newsletters and encouraged managers to give shout outs to their employees regularly, all of which equalled fewer people (and institutional knowledge) leaving and a generally better place to work.